 Pottery Class Sessions are $195 per person

 To sign up for a class, email FiredEarthPottery@gmail.com.
-Space is always limited, so sign up early!

 The classes are highly geared towards individual instruction.
 Absolute beginners and experienced potters are all welcome and will feel very comfortable in the class.
 Whether you are interested in functional work, sculptural work, jewelry, beginning throwing, high level throwing techniques, making coil pots, slab built pots, or other hand building methods, kiln firing methods, or any other aspect of working with clay, you will feel comfortable and welcome in this class.

 Your check reserves your spot in the class.
 Make checks payable to Fired Earth Pottery, and send checks to Fired Earth Pottery, 550 N. Morrison Str., Suite F, Appleton, WI 54911.